Fabioaugustmp/automated-testing-data-pipelines/README.md

 **Tests:**

 - **`test_post_transaction`**
-  Posts a valid transaction and checks for 201 response and correct data.
+  - Posts a valid transaction.
+  - Checks for 201 response and correct data.

 - **`test_get_transactions`**
+  - Gets all transactions.
-  Gets all transactions and checks for a 200 response and a list.
+  - Checks for a 200 response and a list.

 - **`test_get_transactions_by_mcc`**
-  Gets transactions filtered by MCC and checks for a 200 response and a list.
+  - Gets transactions filtered by MCC.
+  - Checks for a 200 response and a list.

 - **`test_post_transaction_with_mcc`**
-  Mocks the external MCC API call, posts a transaction to `/transacoes/with-mcc`, and checks for 201 response.
+  - Mocks the external MCC API call.
+  - Posts a transaction to `/transacoes/with-mcc`.
+  - Checks for 201 response.

 ---

-### 4. `tests/test_transaction_schema.py`
+### `tests/test_transaction_schema.py`

 **Purpose:**
 Tests Pydantic schema validation.